restfulapi/restful-api/README.md

 ##Details

 ###Use of conventions
 The plugin relies heavily on convention-over-configuration.
-A request to a resource named 'things' will be delegated to the 'ThingService'.
-De-pluralization of the resource name happens automatically; it is also assumed that there is a unique ThingService that can be looked up in the grails application.
+A request to a resource named 'things' will be delegated to the bean registered as 'thingService'.
+De-pluralization of the resource name happens automatically; it is also assumed that there is a unique bean registered as thingService that can be looked up in the grails application.

+You can override this convention by specifying a different service name in the configuration.

 ###Url Mapping
 To use the restful plugin, you need to configure your UrlMappings.groovy to route the requests to the controller.